 While a majority of those moving tip their movers, the amount differed.
 Thirty-nine percent indicated they tip 10 percent of the moving cost while 22 percent of respondents tipped 20 percent.
 Seventeen percent prefer an hourly tip rate, but one quarter said they tip a flat per-person rate for each mover.

 As you can tell, the amount people are willing to tip varies.
 To decide the right fee for your situation, you’ll need to consider the general rules on tipping as well as any factors that might make you increase or decrease your tip.

 Though tipping amounts and philosophies vary, tipping seems to be considered a fair gesture to extend to professional movers for their service.

-You can also add other refreshing perks for your professional movers.
-Feel free to offer bottled water, sodas and snacks.
-Do not, however, provide beer or alcohol of any kind.
-It is likely forbidden by their moving company for them to drink on the job, and it's just not a smart idea to get the people carrying your prized possessions tipsy.
+While these items are welcomed, you should not provide beer or alcohol of any kind.
+It is likely forbidden by their moving company for them to drink on the job, and it's not a smart idea to get the people carrying your prized possessions tipsy.